The Sustainable Living Center Building

 A building in tune with nature

-Using a combination of wind, solar, and geothermal energy, our Swartz-Guich Sustainable Living Center goes beyond net zero and actually creates more energy than it uses.
+Using a combination of wind, solar, and geothermal energy, our Schwartz-Guich Sustainable Living Center goes beyond net zero and actually creates more energy than it uses.
 That’s part of the reason why it was called “the ultimate green building” by the Associated Press.

 When fully finished, our aim is for this building to be the first of its kind – completely off the grid, surpassing LEED platinum, the highest LEED standard, and complying with the Cascadia Living Building Challenge.